project-zot/project-zot.github.io/docs/articles/clustering.md

 > :point_right: High availability of the zot registry is supported by the following features:
 >
 > -   Stateless zot instances to simplify scale out
+> -   Shared remote storage
 > -   Bare-metal and Kubernetes deployments

-To ensure high-availability of the registry, zot supports a clustering scheme with stateless zot instances/replicas fronted by a loadbalancer and a shared remote backend storage.
+To ensure high availability of the registry, zot supports a clustering scheme with stateless zot instances/replicas fronted by a load balancer and a shared remote backend storage.
 This scheme allows the registry service to remain available even if a few replicas fail or become unavailable.
-Loadbalancing across many zot replicas can also increase aggregate network throughput.
+Load balancing across many zot replicas can also increase aggregate network throughput.

 ![504569](../assets/images/504569.jpg){width="500"}<figcaption><a name="figure1"></a>Figure 1:  a zot cluster with load balancing</figcaption>

 Clustering is supported in both bare-metal and Kubernetes environments.
 > :pencil2: